-If you want to contribute a module to Ansible, you must meet our objective and subjective requirements.
+If you want to contribute a module to an existing collection, you must meet the community’s objective and subjective requirements.
 Please read the details below, and also review our tips for module development.

-Modules accepted into the main project repo ship with every Ansible installation.
-However, contributing to the main project isn’t the only way to distribute a module - you can embed modules in roles on Galaxy or simply share copies of your module code for local use.
+Modules accepted into certain collections are included in every Ansible release on PyPI.
+However, contributing to one of these collections is not the only way to distribute a module - you can create your own collection, embed modules in roles on Galaxy or simply share copies of your module code for local use.

-To contribute a module to Ansible, you must:
+To contribute a module to most Ansible collections, you must:

 <something>_facts, it should be because its main purpose is returning